peter-ha/qskinny-website/index.md

     content: >-
       QSkinny is at the heart of the Fendt 300 Vario tractor UI.
 It has proven to successfully make its way from a research project to a key software component in a mass production vehicle.
-In the future, the plan is to use QSkinny for more big scale UI projects.
+In the future, the customer is planning to use QSkinny for more big scale UI projects.
     image: images/fendt-tractor-ui.jpeg
     image_position: right
     actions: